andlabs/qo/README.md

 **unqualified binaries** - binaries named `gcc`, `g++`, `clang`, and `clang++`, without any target triplet<br>
 **multilib flags** - `-m32` and `-m64`

-1. If the `-target` option is passed to qo to explicitly specify a triplet to use, that triplet is used, no questions asked.
+1. If the `-triplet` option is passed to qo to explicitly specify a triplet to use, that triplet is used, no questions asked.
 No mulitlib flags will be appended to the command line.
 2. Otherwise, if the target is the same as the host, unqualified binaries are run, and multilib flags may or may not be appended.
 3. Otherwise, if the target OS is the same as the host OS and host OS is not Windows, if the host arch is either `386` or `amd64` and the target arch is either `386` or `amd64`, a multilib flag is appended, and the unqualified binaries are run.
 4. Otherwise, if using clang, a generic target triplet is generated and used.